-One of the best career choices I’ve ever made was to start a blog (this blog).
+One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 My decision to learn how to start a blog and begin making money from it on the side of my day job, is what propelled me into building a six-figure freelance writing business with clients like LinkedIn, Zendesk, Google, Intuit and more.
 On top of that, starting a blog has helped me generate thousands of dollars in passive income each month and book interviews with some of the world’s top entrepreneurs for my podcast.